awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

 + Configure default credentials for the AWS Tools for Windows PowerShell on your Windows instance\.
 For more information, see [Getting Started with the AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-started.html) in the *AWS Tools for Windows PowerShell User Guide*\.
 + IAM users must have the permissions granted by the **AmazonS3ReadOnlyAccess** policy\.
 + G3 instances require AWS provided DNS resolution for GRID licensing to work\.
++ [IMDSv2](configuring-instance-metadata-service.md) is only supported with NVIDIA driver version 495\.x or greater\.

 **To install the NVIDIA gaming driver on your Windows instance**